Tremelune/cribl/README.md

 include "lovely doghouse" as well as "what's updog?"

-**limit (optional)** - This limits the response to the number of lines specified (*after* filtration), with a maximum of ten.
-If no limit is specified, the default is 10.
+**limit (optional)** - This limits the response to the number of lines specified (*after* filtration), with a maximum of 100.
+If no limit is specified, the default is 100.

 #### Response
 Response is a JSON list of lines.